Azure/AksHcionAzureVM/readme.md

 * Proof of concepts guide (**PoC guide**) on the desktop ([this guide](https://azure.github.io/AksHcionAzureVM/))
 * Step by step script PoC script (**lab script**) on the desktop, the script includes following options
-  * Deployment of Azure Stack HCI cluster through a wizard.
-(Depends on the scenario selected)
+  * Deployment of Azure Stack HCI cluster through a wizard (Depends on the scenario selected)
+  * Registration of Azure Stack HCI to Azure Arc (Depends on the scenario selected)
   * Tools and prerequisites installations
   * Management and Target Aks clusters deployment
-  * Azure Arc onboarding process
+  * Azure Arc onboarding process (Registration Kubernetes Cluster to Azure Arc)
-  * Enable Azure Arc montioring
+  * Enable Azure Arc monitoring
-  * Deploy demo application to Kubernetes cluster onboarded to Azure Arc
+  * Deploy demo application to Kubernetes cluster onboarded (registered) to Azure Arc
-  * Scale up kubernetes cluster
+  * Scale up kubernetes clusters
-  * Deployment of an older version of Kubernetes cluster than updating the cluster to newer version
+  * Deployment of an older version of Kubernetes cluster than updating the cluster to newer versions
-  * Uninstall onboarding from Azure Arc
+  * Uninstall (unregister) onboarding from Azure Arc
   * Destroy kubernetes cluster
   * Remove Aks Hci deployment